What is home education

 In Victoria, home education or home schooling means that a parent or both parents assume the overall responsibility for their child’s educational program.

-The law says that any child of compulsory school age (6–17 years) who is being educated at home must be registered with the VRQA.
-There is also the option to combine school and home education under an arrangement called partial enrolment.
+The law says that any child of compulsory school age (6–17 years) who is being educated at home must be registered with the VRQA; Victoria’s home education regulator.